 Step 4 - Advising

 Meet with an advisor to discuss test results, identify career goals, create an educational plan and select courses.
-Advisors are located in the Enrollment Center, Room 158.
+Advisors are located on the first floor of the Student Center.
 For additional information on this requirement visit our website.

-Veterans, spouses, and dependents who are applying to use VA benefits or the Hazlewood Act exemption should meet with the academic advisors located in the Office for Veterans Success, room 148 of the Enrollment Center.
+Veterans, spouses, and dependents who are applying to use VA benefits or the Hazlewood Act exemption should meet with the academic advisors located in the Office for Veterans Success on the second floor of the Student Center.

 Step 5 - Financial Aid and Scholarships